iwoj/AirQualityDrone/README.md

 Air Quality Drone
 =================

-A simple low cost drone for measuring air quality.
+A frisbee based drone for measuring air quality.
+Uses under $20 in parts (disposable in crises), deploys instantly, and uses ad hoc networking for extended range.